 6 examples

-Tailoring your resume to the specific role is a critical but simple way to get your resume through an ATS and into the hands of a potential employer.
+Tailoring your resume work experience to the specific role is a critical but simple way to get your resume through an ATS and into the hands of a potential employer.
 Since a well-written job description will outline the critical credentials hiring managers are seeking in top candidates, your job is to study the ad and tweak your resume to ensure it contains these crucial qualifications.

 Below, we have provided examples of six job ads and a sample job history section for each to show you how it’s done.